 Neptune Beach Oregon Rockhounding Beach Rock Collection

-Located 4 miles south of Yachats and one mile south of Cape Perpetua Marine Garden, Neptune Beach spans 0.5 miles from Gwynn Creek to the southern boundary of Neptune State Park, within the Neptune State Scenic Area.
+Located about 4 miles south of Yachats and 1 mile south of Cape Perpetua Marine Garden, Neptune Beach stretches roughly 0.5 miles from Gwynn Creek to the southern boundary of Neptune State Park.

 Neptune North